-The Company has not recognized any impairment losses on amounts due from related parties for the quarters ended November 30, 2017, 2016 and 2015.
+The Company has not recognized any impairment losses on amounts due from related parties for the fiscal year ending May 31, 2016, 2017 and 2018, and for the 6-month period ending February 28, 2019.
 This assessment is undertaken each financial year through a review of the financial position of the related party and the market in which the related party operates.